Relief and recovery support is available for people impacted by the January 2026 Victorian bushfires.

 Application typeProcessing applications submitted

-Firearm licence renewal applications26 March 2024
+Firearm licence renewal applications10 December 2025

-Online permit to acquire26 April 2024
+Online permit to acquire23 December 2025

-Manual permit to acquire22 April 2024
+Manual permit to acquire23 December 2025

 The application processing times outlined above are indicative only.
 Complex applications, or those with suitability concerns, may take longer to process.

-Additionally, Permit to Acquire applications can take up to 28 days to process.
+Additionally, permit to acquire applications can take up to 28 days to process.

 About firearms

-A firearm is a device that has the appearance of a firearm, and has the potential to fire an object (shot, bullet or other missile) by the expansion of gases produced in the device by the ignition of strongly combustible materials, compressed air or other gases whether stored in the device in pressurised containers (bullets) or produced by mechanical means.
+• has the potential to fire an object (shot, bullet or other missile) by the expansion of gases produced in the device by the ignition of strongly combustible materials, compressed air or other gases whether stored in the device in pressurised containers (bullets) or produced by mechanical means.

-A firearm can be assembled or in parts, and is still a firearm whether operable, or made temporarily or permanently inoperable.
-There are essentially two types of firearms:
+A firearm can be assembled or in parts.
+It is still a firearm whether operable, or made temporarily or permanently inoperable.

-Handgun - Revolvers and starter pistols that appear to be a handgun.
+For example, revolvers and starter pistols that appear to be a handgun.

-Longarms - Rifles, shotguns and machine guns.
+For example, rifles, shotguns and machine guns.

 Regulation and licence requirements